voxpupuli/puppet-mongodb/README.md

 name.
 If not specified, the module will use whatever package name is the default for your OS distro.

+#####`package_ensure`
+This setting can be used to override the default MongoDB package state.
+If not specified, the module will use the value of the `ensure` parameter.

 #####`service_ensure`
 This setting can be used to override the default MongoDB service run state.
 If not specified, the module will use the value of the `ensure` parameter.